ControlCheck Formulary

 If you cannot find a drug to map to, please contact ControlCheck Support.

-You will be prompted to Confirm the mapping.
+Select "Map Identifier' to complete mapping.
 After successful confirmation, ControlCheck will remove the medication from the Unmapped Medication section and the alert count will reduce by one.

 Multi-Chemical Drugs